conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `string`

 The whole repository url.
 Eg: `'https://github.com/conventional-changelog/conventional-changelog-writer'`.
-The should be used as a fallback when `context.repository` doesn't exist.
+Should be used as a fallback when `context.repository` doesn't exist.

 ##### linkReferences